asyrafjamil/dummy-microservice/README.md

     7. Download the Postman collection from the repository and open the collection.
 The file's name is postman_collection.json.

     8. Here is the fun part, you may call the API with POST request method to retrieve the mId.
-    For example: https://dsadsa2313.ngrok.io/message-id to retrieve the mId
+    For example: Call https://dsadsa2313.ngrok.io/messages using POST method to retrieve the mId

     9. And we are done here!
 Please refer below for the example of the output.